ClickHouse/ClickHouse/docs/en/operations/analyzer.md

 In the new infrastructure, query validation takes place before the optimization step.
 This means that invalid queries that were possible to execute before are now unsupported.
+In such cases, the query must be fixed manually.

 **Example 1:**